hegza/black-scholes-example-standalone/TRANSPILATION_GUIDE.md

     * Then we need to convert it to use format strings like so:
     `print!("Calculating put and call for {} options took {} seconds", n, duration);`
     * Convert the duration to seconds `duration.as_secs_f64()`
-5. Then move the euro_vanilla calls into a loop, and the timers outside of the loop, like so:
+5. Then move the euro_vanilla calls into a new loop, and the timers outside of the loop, like so:
     ```
     let start_time = std::time::Instant::now();
     for i in 0..n {